MonteiroAlexandre/A.I.-Researcher-Selection/README.md

 To use in Colab, just select the "electric_Lines_Patterns.ipynb" file and click on "Open in colab".

-To use the .py pipeline files, add first the 'database.csv' file to the project folder.
+To use the .py pipeline files, add the 'database.csv' file to the project folder.

 # Future Improvement:
 Deploy the algorithm in a Docker Container.